Intensive, Integrative Treatment Format

-We offer the opportunity for patients to dive more deeply into treatment.
-Oftentimes, weekly individual therapy doesn’t feel like enough to reduce our clients’ emotional pain and difficulties with work or relationships.
+Oftentimes, weekly individual therapy doesn’t feel like enough to reduce our patients’ emotional pain and difficulties with work/school or relationships.
 The Petoskey Center provides patients with the opportunity to experience intensive treatment without the need for inpatient or residential psychiatric hospitalization.

 Petoskey Center’s intensive outpatient program (IOP) gives clients a safe place to: